(This FAQ is also available for downloading

 Alternative funding replaced funds from a wide variety of government sources.
 These included: fee-for-service billings, the Clinical Education Budget support for faculty, existing alternative payment plans, t-fees, and other sources of funding.

-Effective 2005 April 01, SEAMO entered into a new funding Agreement with the Ontario Ministry of Health and Long-Term Care and the Ontario Medical Association.
-This new agreement introduced fundamental changes in how SEAMO was funded.
+Effective April 1st 2005, SEAMO entered into a new funding agreement with the Ontario Ministry of Health and Long-Term Care and the Ontario Medical Association.
+This new agreement introduced fundamental changes to how SEAMO was funded.
 In particular, the new Agreement blurs the distinction between Alternative Payment and Alternative Funding.
-How does and Alternative Funding Plan differ from an Alternative Payment Plan?
+How does an Alternative Funding Plan differ from an Alternative Payment Plan?

-An alternative payment plan and an alternative funding plan are not be the same thing.
-An alternative payment plan is another mechanism for paying physicians.
+An Alternative Funding Plan (AFP) and an Alternative Payment Plan (APP) are not the same thing.
+An Alternative Payment Plan is another mechanism for paying physicians.
 Generally speaking, alternative payment buys physicians' services either as FTE's, numbers of hours, or sessional payments.
 That is, funding under an alternative payment plan pays for physician inputs

 The new funding agreement provides significant base funding for the organization.
 This base was set at 102% of the previous year’s funding level.
 Significant additional funds are available and are tied to “shadow billing”.
 By introducing payment tied to fee-for-service, a hybrid of Alternative Funding and Alternative Payment was created.